FabioChiodini/ProjectSpawnSwarm/README.md

 export InstancesK=2

-The first five variable are used by the docker-machine command, the last one is used by AWS cli (to edit the security group)
+The first five variable are used by the docker-machine command, the export AWS_DEFAULT_REGION variable is used by AWS cli (to edit the security group) and the the last one is use to determine the VM/Containers instances to run

 @FabioChiodini